-Before appointing a Regional Secretary, the members from that region should be requested to submit suggestions for that position and, as much as is reasonably possible, members should be asked to vote or comment on the proposal.
-Regional Secretaries are appointed by, and serve at the discretion of Council and their appointments may be reviewed, extended or revoked at any time.
+Before appointing a Regional Secretary, the members from that region should be requested to submit suggestions for that position to the Junior Vice-President.
+Candidates are asked to submit a CV and a brief statement of motivation.
+Candidates are asked to submit a CV and a brief statement of motivation.
+Members of the region should be asked to vote or comment on the proposal as much as possible, alternatively, Council appoints a Regional Secretary.
+Regional Secretaries are appointed by and serve at the discretion of Council and their appointments may be reviewed, extended or revoked at any time.
 New Regional Secretaries are generally appointed every 3-5 years.
 This position may be shared between two people, if desired.

 Regional Secretaries will be eligible to attend Meetings of Council but not to vote.
-Regional business is the responsibility of the Junior Vice-President who will report on regional business at the Council Meetings.
+Regional business is the responsibility of the Junior Vice-President who will supervise regional elections of new secretaries and report on regional business at the Council Meetings.